-We Also Provide Private Process Serving Services throughout Minnesota
+We Provide Court Case filing and Copy Services throughout Minnesota

-When you must serve your important court documents or have your urgent notification delivered in Minnesota we are here to make sure that happens.
+When you must deliver or pick up important court documents or have your urgent notification delivered in Minnesota we are here to make sure that happens.
 A.C.E.
 Process Servers will serve any defendant, respondent, witness or adverse person in Minnesota at any address and at any time needed.
 You can count on us carry out your directives and connect with the subject of your matter.
 A.C.E.
 Authorized Process Servers travel extensively throughout Minnesota and are available to assist you immediately.

 A.C.E.
-Minnesota manages professional process serving services.
-Service of Process services in Minnesota.
-Our private services in Minnesota eventually presented civil case, an agreed resolution settling the case or pre-trial resolution and important extension of the dependable services we provide on behalf of our clients.
+Minnesota manages professional court documnet services in Minnesota.
+Our courthouse agents in Minnesota eventually presented civil case, an agreed resolution settling the case or pre-trial resolution and important extension of the dependable services we provide on behalf of our clients.
 When you need a reputable company to take care of your proceution of the case if a case proceeds to a hearing or trial.
 Trials in Minnesota courts are often held only after extensive pre-trial procedures that in more than 90% of cases lead to a default judgment.
 Territory outside of Minnesota, such as the District of Columbia or American Samoa, often have courts established under federal or territorial law which substitute for a state court system, distinct from the ordinary federal court system. you can count on A.C.E. as thousands of other happy clients have for twenty years.
 Cases in Minnesota courts begin in a trial court where lawsuits and criminal cases are filed and evidence is

 Minnesota State trial courts are usually located in a courthouse in one of the county seat's within Minnesota.
 Even when state trial courts include more than one county in a judicial district, it isn't uncommon for the state trial court to hold regular sessions at each county seat in its jurisdiction and function from the point of view of litigants as if it were a county based court.